fleetdm/fleet/docs/Using Fleet/Fleet-UI.md

 Fleet allows you to schedule queries to run at a set frequency.
 Scheduled queries will send data to Fleet and/or your [log destination](https://fleetdm.com/docs/using-fleet/log-destinations) automatically.

 By default, queries that run on a schedule will only target platforms compatible with that query.
-This behavior can be overridden by setting the platforms in "advanced options" when saving a query.
+This behavior can be overridden by setting the platforms in **Advanced options** when saving a query.

 **How to send data to your log destination:**

-> Only users with the [admin role](https://fleetdm.com/docs/using-fleet/manage-access#admin) can manage query automations.
+*Only users with the [admin role](https://fleetdm.com/docs/using-fleet/manage-access#admin) can manage query automations.*

 1. In the top navigation, select **Queries**.